wel3kxial/AIGC_Resources/README.md

 <p>10.
 One way to deploy Llama 2 into applications, which (llama 2 ) lacks mathematical ability, is to make it an agent, and when necessary, call a model with strong mathematical ability to solve problems.

 <h2> Main LLM/Agent Development Tips,   Updated Apr 18, 2025 </h2>
-<p>Agent is the main research and deployment topic in 2025, General Agent is still not yet.
+<p>1.
+Agent is the main research and deployment topic in 2025, General Agent is still not yet.
 Multi Agent communication and effiency is still under research</p>
-<p>AI engineering: Frontend coding is basically solved, backend and complex logics in design patterns are not yet.</p>
+<p>2.
+AI engineering: Frontend coding is basically solved, backend and complex logics in design patterns are not yet.</p>
-<p>Robotics:  Foundation Models are improved greatly, synthetic datas are widely used for traning.</p>
+<p>3.
+Robotics:  Foundation Models are improved greatly, synthetic datas are widely used for traning.</p>
-<p>MLLM:  Editing is still the most challenging part, training text/image/ alignment in LLM or Diffusion Model or Connectors are all explored </p>
+<p>4.
+MLLM:  Editing is still the most challenging part, training text/image/ alignment in LLM or Diffusion Model or Connectors are all explored </p>
+<p>5.
+Small Models in Edge devices research are getting hotter. </p>